Home > Facade > Façade Industry in the Middle East will Come to a More Matured Model

-But the journey was not simple, in this highly unorganized façade industry, we were struggling from high wastages, increased labor cost, and low efficiency.
+But the journey was not simple, in this highly unorganized façade industry, we were struggling with high wastages, increased labor costs, and low efficiency.
 Modernizing and streamlining a traditionally bulky, and labor-intensive business model is no easy feat, and we too thought it was impossible.

 As our workforce kept growing to the 500-strong team we have today, we honed the talents of the individuals, identified strong leaders, and gave all employees the space to grow and express themselves.
 This has greatly contributed to the healthy, prospering work environment we enjoy at Sobha Façades.

 Now we are enjoying a good presence in the industry and planning to scale up to cater to global needs with our sophisticated, sustainable, and smart solutions.